OCLC-Developer-Network/oclc-auth-python/README.md

 authenticatingInstitutionID = '{institutionID}'
 </pre>

-Next, you need to construction a request URL.
+Next, you need to construct a request URL.
 OCLC Web Services <a href="http://www.oclc.org/developer/develop/web-services.en.html">are documented here</a>.
 For example, to request a Bibliographic Record, your URL request might look like this:

 <pre>
 requestUrl = 'https://worldcat.org/bib/data/823520553?classificationScheme=LibraryOfCongress&holdingLibraryCode=MAIN'